+12. Become a Virtual Assistant

 If you’ve got a thing for admin work and like organizing and managing emails, being a virtual assistant could be the side hustle for you.
-You’d basically be a personal assistant that helps business or individuals manage several tasks online.
+You’d basically be a personal assistant that helps businesses or individuals manage several tasks online.

 As more and more people have their own website, more people need assistants to help with daily tasks, social media, and overall website management.

 Some VAs make a decent $50 per hour, and starting out it is a pretty good job that pays $20 an hour without a degree.